-- First, we have established two options to reflect changes in certification in PA.
+- a.
+The purpose of this proposal is to revise the graduate program for students seeking Pennsylvania Special Education Certification as an add-on to initial teacher certification.
+We are proposing two changes to the current program - First, we have established two options to reflect changes in certification in PA.
 Beginning September 1, the PA Department of Education offers two certification options: PreK-8 Special Education Certification and 7th-12th grade Special Education Certification.
 On admission, each student will select either the Pre-K-8 Special Education Certification option or the 7th-12th grade Special Education Certification option. - Second, we are increasing the minimum credit requirements from 15 to 18 credits to meet state competencies through coursework.
 All students will take 15 credits of EDEX 569, EDEX 578, EDEX 752, EDEX 754, and EDEX 785.
-For the 7th-12 grade certification option, students will take an additional course (EDEX 558) focusing on transition services.
+For the 7th-12th grade certification option, students will take an additional course (EDEX 558) focusing on transition services.
 For the PreK-8 certification option, students will take a course (EDEX 755) focusing on multi-disciplinary collaborations.
 Students who do not have prerequisite methods courses may be required to take additional courses (e.g., EDEX 221 and EDEX 222); individual programs will be designed based on a review of transcripts.